Caleb-Stripes/pets-amok/README.md

 Code in an over-all health variable based on the other statistics of the animals

-Insure that robot pets can't be fed or watered and organic pets cannot be oiled or charged

-Introduce methods that allow user to walkAllDogs, cleanAllCages, emptyAllLitterBoxes, and oilAllRobots

 In addition to previous shelter applications functions, add options for the do-all methods